 A Word about Moving to and Living in the American South

 As noted earlier, our blog owner grew up in the American South and has lived here all of his life.
 The few people (mostly Mainline Christians) in the American South who take seriously all the words, deeds, and commands of Jesus in the New Testament really are some of the kindest, friendliest, and most hospitable people on planet Earth.
 Unfortunately though, the American South is quite literally saturated with Christian fundamentalists and conservative evangelicals—mostly various stripes of baptists.
-Many of these fundies look just as friendly on the surface as the local Mainline Christians—that is until they find out that you believe in the Bible and Jesus differently from how they believe in the Bible and Jesus, or they find out that you do not share their right wing extremist politics and all their so-called “family values.”
-God help you if they find out that you are an agnostic, atheist, or follower of a locally unpopular foreign religion.
+Many of these fundies look just as friendly on the surface as the local Mainline Christians—that is until they find out that you believe in the Bible and Jesus differently from how they believe in the Bible and Jesus, or they find out that you do not share their right wing extremist politics and all of their so-called “family values.”
+God help you if they find out you are an agnostic, atheist, or follower of a locally unpopular foreign religion.

 The worst portions of the American South for encountering right wing extremist fundies are the rural areas and small towns.
-The very large cities like Atlanta, Nashville, Austin, New Orleans, and Miami tend to be diverse, tolerant, and highly cosmopolitan places with numerous well-educated citizens.
+The very large cities like Atlanta, Houston, Nashville, Austin, New Orleans, and Miami tend to be diverse, tolerant, and highly cosmopolitan places with numerous well-educated citizens.
 When it comes to the very worst of Christian fundamentalism and conservative evangelicalism, some states in the American South are far worse than others—again primarily in their small towns and rural areas.
 Which ones are the worst in our honest opinion: Texas, Alabama, Mississippi, Oklahoma, Tennessee, Up-State South Carolina, and Northern Florida?
 We would like to include Kansas and Missouri on this short list, but they are not Down South.

-If you are Mainline Christian (United Methodist, Episcopalian, Evangelical Lutheran, etc.), Roman Catholic, Eastern Orthodox, or a member of a nonChristian religion like Islam or Buddhism—-and you are planning on moving from up north, out west, or overseas to a small Bible Belt town or rural area in the American South—-three of the first things you may encounter after you arrive are as follows:
+If you are a Mainline Christian (United Methodist, Episcopalian, Evangelical Lutheran, etc.), Roman Catholic, Eastern Orthodox, or a member of a nonChristian religion like Islam or Buddhism—-and you are planning on moving from up north, out west, or overseas to a small Bible Belt town or rural area in the American South—-three of the first things you may encounter after you arrive are as follows: